snapp-more/snapp-more.github.io/co-authorship_policy.md

 **Ideas to allow collaborators to opt-in and contribute meaningfully**

 The first ‘opt-in’ email is intended to inform the entire working group and data contributors of a product that is being worked upon, and to identify who would like to contribute intellectually.
 Who receives the opt-in email?
-For almost all products, the lead author should circulate the opt-in email to the working group and data contributors listserv  < >.
+For almost all products, the lead author should circulate the opt-in email to the working group and data contributors listserv  (listserv coming soon).
 This allows all participants, even those not interested in a topic or ineligible for co-authorship, to stay informed about SNAPP MORE projects.
 The opt-in email should contain the following information (see example from the NutNet network here):
 1. The concept as a storyboard, including:
 a.
 An abstract and outline of the framing, including questions/hypotheses, the general approach, and an outline of the introduction to illustrate concepts and linkages.